deepdrive/deepdrive-sim/README.md

 Used for checking compatibility between sim and agents and will update automatically after building in Unreal.
 Please check it in.

+## Compiling changes to plugins

+If you make a change to the DeepDrivePlugin, you'll often have to recompile the module to see the changes.
+To do so in Unreal Editor, open Window->Developer->Modules and search for DeepDrivePlugin.
+Then hit Recompile to compile your plugin changes.

 ## Clean builds

 You'll often want to run `clean.sh` or `clean.bat` after pulling in changes, especially to the plugin as Unreal will spuriously cache old binaries.